-So if children are mixing potions, note how children sort or categorise the objects, and the strategies they use to solve problems – what happens if they want eight pebbles and they run out?
-What do they do next?
+So if children are mixing potions, note how children sort or categorise the objects.
+What strategies do they use to solve problems?
+What happens if they want eight pebbles and they run out?
+Observe what they do next.

-When supporting children’s problem solving, practitioners need to develop a wide range of strategies and ‘dip into’ these appropriately.
-Rather than asking questions, it is often more effective to make comments about what you can see – e.g. “Wow, it looks as though there is too much potion for that bottle”.
+When supporting children’s maths problem-solving, you need to develop a wide range of strategies and ‘dip into’ these appropriately.
+Rather than asking questions, it is often more effective to make comments about what you can see.
+For example, say, “Wow, it looks as though there is too much potion for that bottle”.

 What you need to provide:

-When the children have agreed what is the same – e.g. size, materials, colour, lorries or racing cars – the child selects a ‘parking lot’ to put the vehicles in.
+When the children have agreed on what is the same – e.g. size, materials, colour, lorries or racing cars – the child selects a ‘parking lot’ to put the vehicles in.
 So this first parking lot could be for ‘red vehicles’.

 If necessary, introduce and model the use of the vocabulary ‘the same as’ and ‘different from’.
-Follow children’s discussions and interests – if they start talking about registration plates, consider making car number plates for all the wheeled toys outdoors.
+Follow children’s discussions and interests.
+If they start talking about registration plates, consider making car number plates for all the wheeled toys outdoors.

-Constructing camps and dens outdoors is a good way to give children the opportunity to be involved in lots of problem-solving experiences and construction skills learning.
+Constructing camps and dens outdoors is a good way to give children the opportunity to be involved in lots of maths problem-solving experiences and construction skills learning.
 This experience offers opportunities for using the language of position, shape and space, and finding solutions to practical problems.

 What you need to provide:

 If the children are familiar with traditional tales, you could extend this activity by laying a crumb trail round the outdoor area for children to follow.
-Make sure that there is something exciting at the end of the trail – it could be a large dinosaur sitting in a puddle, or a bear in a ‘cave’.
+Make sure that there is something exciting at the end of the trail.
+It could be a large dinosaur sitting in a puddle, or a bear in a ‘cave’.

 Children rarely have opportunities to investigate objects that are really heavy.
 Sometimes they have two objects and are asked the question, “Which one is heavy?” when both objects are actually light.

 What you need to provide:

-Note the strategies they use when they can’t lift the large buckets – who empties some of the sand into smaller buckets?
+Note the strategies they use when they can’t lift the large buckets.
+Who empties some of the sand into smaller buckets?
 Who works together collaboratively to move the full bucket?
 Does anyone introduce another strategy, for example, finding a wheelbarrow or pull-along truck?